AdamBoley/Viscosity-Calculator/README.md

 This section documents the testing of the calculation functions.
 In all cases, the testing was conducted using the development server, not the deployed project, so that errors detected in the testing process could be identified and corrected easily.

-### Determinability calculations

-Below are the results of testing the determinability calculation functions.
-Given the range of run-times and viscometer constants, exhaustive testing covering every single use-case (i.e. the full range of run-times from 200s to 900s across every viscometer size for each sample type) is impractical.
-Instead, I thought it best to test each sample type once using what I have found to be typical run-times and typical viscometer constants for each sample type.
-My justification for this decision is that the tool's utility lies in the range of determinability calculations it can apply with a few clicks.
-Testing a multitude of differing run-times and constants would merely test the tool's ability to do simple calculations, which, being a computer, is essentially perfect.
+Given the very wide range of inputs that each calculation article can take, exhaustive testing of every single use case is impractical.
+This would be:
+- The full range of run-times with each viscometer size for each sample for determinability functions
+- The full range of viscosities from 1 to 25000 cSt for repeatability and reproducibility functions
+- The full range of run-times with each viscometer size for the appropriate calibration fluid viscosities for the calibration functions
+- A range of Earth-standard gravities for each viscometer size for the recalibration functions

+Instead, for the determinability, repeatability and reproducibility functions, I thought it best to test each drop-down menu option once, using run-times, viscometer constants and viscosities that would be considered typical for that sample type at that temperature.
+For the calibration functions, each calibration fluid viscosity band will be tested once, again using typical run-times and viscometer constants for that band.
+Fpr the recalibration functions, both a large difference between gravities and a small difference will be tested.

+My justification for this is that Viscosity Calculator's utility lies in its speed and its ability to apply one of many determinability, repeatability or reproducibility calculations with a few clicks on the drop-down menus.
+As the Viscosity Calculator is a computer, its ability to do simple mathematical operations (which is all the above calculations are) is essentially perfect.

 This testing will compare the results calculated via manual means with those calculated by the Viscosity Calculator, manual in this case meaning calculated with a scientific calculator and a notepad, the current practice in my laboratory.
 Current practice in my laboratory is to incrementally round at each stage of the calculations, for ease of use.
 However, in this testing process, I considered that using the unrounded values would be the better approach, since the Viscosity Calculator also uses unrounded values, and carries them through the functions for maximum accuracy, and only displays the rounded values for the user's sake.
 Whilst the unrounded values may impair readability, I consider this approach to be the best way to compare the manual approach with the Viscosity Calculator.
 In several cases, both the manual approach and the Viscosity Calculator generated values with '999999' or '0000001' (or similar) at the end.
 Since rounding these numbers has no real effect of the accuracy of the tool, the numbers were rounded when entered into the table.

-REWORD THIS - basicall, I am trying to prove that the VC is just as good as the manula method, but does the calculations far quicker, and, since it avoids incremental rounding errors, actually offers superior accuract.
-Remember that the long floating point values are usually incrementally rounded in real-world operation.
-It is good when the manual calculation results match the VC results.
+The goal of this testing is to build a portfolio of evidence that proves that the Viscosity Calculator is as accurate as the manual method, and possibly more so, since it will avoid incremental rounding errors.
+This will mean that the Viscosity Calculator is superior to the manual method, since it is able to perform the calculations much faster than a scientist can using a notepad and calculator.

+### Determinability calculations

+Below are the results of testing the determinability calculation functions.

 Since the determinability calculation offers a choice between Ubbelohde and Zeitfuchs viscometers, it is prudent to test the functionality of both, since different (though similar) functions are used.
 However, Zeitfuchs viscometers are, as noted above, typically only used in cases where the sample being tested is very dark.
 The preference among analysts is to use Ubbelohde viscometers if at all possible, since the sample can be retested several times if need be.
 In my personal (and extensive) experience, Zeitfuchs viscometers are used only for tests on residual fuel oils, crude oils and residues, with a handful of fringe cases of additives that are extremely viscous.
 Hence, the Zeitfuchs calculation function will be tested only with those sample types.